Our Faculty

 Dana Madden, MSN, PPCNP-BC, PMHS, CLC joined the division in July 2017 after caring for children with a severe autism spectrum disorder in a residential school near Boston, and before that, working in general pediatric primary care in Connecticut, with a background as a PICU registered nurse.
 Dana received her Bachelor of Science in Nursing degree from the University of Connecticut in 2009, and her Master’s of Science in Nursing degree from Yale University in 2013.
 She is board certified as a primary care pediatric nurse practitioner and holds certifications as a pediatric mental health specialist and lactation counselor.
 Developmental pediatric-specific training includes competencies in the General Movements Assessment, the Hammersmith Infant Neurological Exam, and the Autism Diagnostic Observation Schedule.
 Dana cares for children with an autism spectrum disorder, cerebral palsy, ADHD, developmental delays, and follow-up of high-risk premature infants.

 Stephanie McNerney, MSN, RN, CPNP-PC, PHNL joined the division of Neurodevelopmental and Behavioral Pediatrics in 2013 after completing her advanced practice degree at the University of Virginia School of Nursing.
 She completed her bachelor’s in Nursing at James Madison University in 2005.
 Stephanie is a board-certified pediatric nurse practitioner as well as a trained public health nursing leader.
 She functions primarily in the outpatient clinical setting seeing a variety of developmental conditions and medically complex patients.
 Stephanie has been the medical lead in the NICU follow-up clinic since 2016.
-She has clinical interests in the neurodevelopmental impacts trauma and adversity in early childhood, refugee care, children and adolescents in foster care, and high-risk infant care.
+She has clinical interests in the neurodevelopmental impacts of trauma and adversity in early childhood, refugee care, children and adolescents in foster care, and high-risk infant care.

 Rebecca Scharf, MD MPH, has always been fascinated by child development.
 She studied Developmental Psychology during her undergraduate years at Wheaton College in Illinois and then attended medical school at SUNY Downstate in Brooklyn.
 During a pediatric residency at Mount Sinai Hospital in Manhattan, she pursued her interests in caring for children with disabilities around the world as a global health resident.
 She completed a fellowship in Developmental and Behavioral Pediatrics at Einstein College of Medicine/Rose F. Kennedy Center for Developmental Disabilities in the Bronx.
 She completed a Master’s of Public Health Degree in Epidemiology at Columbia University in New York.
 Dr. Scharf came to UVA in 2011 to care for children with developmental concerns and to work in the Center for Global Health.
-She is currently an Associate Professor of Pediatrics and Neurology.
-Here in the UVA Children’s Hospital she sees patients in four clinics: 1) Myelomeningocele/Spina Bifida, 2) Neuromuscular/Muscular Dystrophy/Spinal Muscular Atrophy, 3) International Child Development/Refugee, and 4) Neurodevelopmental Outcomes of Congenital Cardiac Disease.
-Rebecca Scharf enjoys teaching medical students about childhood disability and global health.
-Her research focuses on improving child development and nutrition in locations around the world, including Tanzania, Zambia, South Africa, and Brazil.
-She also collaborates with Biomedical Engineering to study ways to improve care for children with neuromuscular disorders.
-She is the associate program director for the neurodevelopmental pediatrics fellowship program.

 Laura Shaffer, Ph.D. is the Chief of the Section of Pediatric Psychology.
-She received her doctorate in Clinical Child Psychology from the University of Denver, completed an internship in Child Clinical and Pediatric Psychology at Children’s National Medical Center, and then conducted a two-year postdoctoral fellowship in adolescent health promotion and prevention research at the National Institute of Child Health and Human Development.
+She received her doctorate in Clinical Child Psychology from the University of Denver, completed an internship in Child Clinical and Pediatric Psychology at Children’s National Medical Center, and then conducted a two-year postdoctoral fellowship in adolescent health promotion and Prevention research at the National Institute of Child Health and Human Development.
 She specializes in working with children with chronic illness and their families and is passionate about integrated care and inter-professional education.

 Haley Stephens is a pediatric psychologist who provides outpatient behavioral health treatment at UVA Children’s Hospital.
 She specializes in working with children and adolescents with chronic illness and developmental disabilities.
 Originally from Blacksburg, Virginia, Dr. Stephens received her undergraduate degree from the University of Virginia and a doctorate in clinical psychology from Florida State University.
 She completed her internship/residency and a postdoctoral fellowship in pediatric psychology at Oregon Health & Science University.
 Dr. Stephens joined the UVA Pediatric Psychology faculty in 2018.
 In her free time, Dr. Stephens enjoys hiking, live music, playing and watching sports, trying new recipes, and spending time with family and friends.